vbontempi/solution-tutorials/text-analysis-code-engine.md

 A container image registry, or registry, is a repository for your container images.
 For example, Docker Hub and {{site.data.keyword.registrylong_notm}} are container image registries.
 With {{site.data.keyword.codeengineshort}}, you can add access to your private container image registries.

 1. Before you can push or pull images in a private {{site.data.keyword.registryshort_notm}}, you must add access to a {{site.data.keyword.registryshort_notm}}.
-Run the below command by replacing the placeholder with your IAM API key.*For <CONTAINER_REGISTRY>, run `ibmcloud cr info` command and look for `Container Registry` value in the output e.g., us.icr.io*
+Run the below command by replacing the placeholder with your IAM API key. *For &lt;CONTAINER_REGISTRY&gt;, run `ibmcloud cr info` command and look for `Container Registry` value in the output e.g., us.icr.io*
    ```sh
    export CONTAINER_REGISTRY=<CONTAINER_REGISTRY>